 - Universal Credit, which we have increased by £1,000 for families this year, provides support to families all year round.

-- £63 million has been provided to councils including Wirral to families with food, essentials and meals.
+- £63 million has been provided to councils including Wirral to provide emergency assistance to families with food, essentials and meals.

-- Ensuring children who are eligible for free school meals continue to receive free school melas if required to self isolate
+- Ensuring children who are eligible for free school meals continue to receive free school meals if required to self isolate

 - Temporarily extending free school meals to families who have no recourse to public funds